AxLabs/meme-governance-frontend/README.md

 # Meme Governance Frontend

-This repo is the frontend for the Meme Governance dApp example.
+This repo is the frontend for the **Meme Governance dApp** example. 🚀

 It contains:

 - Landing page for your project (served on the `/` path, e.g., `http://localhost:8080/`)
 - dApp functionality (served on the `/dapp` path, e.g., `http://localhost:8080/dapp`)
+- Full integration to [NeoLine](https://neoline.io/en/) browser wallet

 🚀 Written in [Next.js](https://nextjs.org), [Tailwind CSS](https://tailwindcss.com), and [TypeScript](https://www.typescriptlang.org) ⚡️